 This curriculum will allow a novel emphasis on fundamental engineering understanding, which can not be developed in projects of shorter duration.
 Students will develop an understanding of how design decisions play out over time, they will employ sophisticated design techniques using standard simulation and synthesis tools and they will make complex software/hardware tradeoffs.

 This unified, longitudinal Integrated Computer Engineering Design (ICED) curriculum has been planned over several years.
-It has been accepted by the university.
+It has been accepted by the university, and began in the Fall 1997 semester.